All Resources

 3. Traditional DLP tools rely on lots of manual intervention.

+Traditional DLP deployment and maintenance take up lots of time and resources for a cloud-based or hybrid organization.
+For instance, teams must often install several legacy agents and proxies across the environment to make the solution work accurately.
 Plus, these legacy tools rely on clear-cut data patterns and keywords to uncover risk.
 These patterns are often hidden or nonexistent because they are often disguised or transformed in the data that exists in or moves to cloud environments.
 This means that teams must manually tune their DLP solution to align with what their sensitive cloud data actually looks like.
 In many cases, this manual intervention is very difficult—if not impossible—since many cloud pipelines rely on ETL data, which isn’t easy to manually alter or inspect.

-Plus, today’s organizations use vast amounts of unstructured data within cloud file shares such as Sharepoint.
+Additionally, today’s organizations use vast amounts of unstructured data within cloud file shares such as Sharepoint.
 They must parse through tens or even hundreds of petabytes of this unstructured data, making it challenging to find hidden sensitive data.
 Traditional DLP solutions lack the technology that would make this process far easier, such as AI/ML analysis.

 Cloud DLP: A Cloud-Native Approach to Data Loss Prevention